 - Fee and Compensation

 If you have any questions about the form, just ask the advisor for clarification.

 10. What happens if our relationship does not work out?

 Communication issues, fund performance, and strategy are some of the reasons you may change advisors.
 When money is attached to that relationship, it can get messy just like a normal relationship between spouses.
-You need to ask what happens if you take your money elsewhere?
-While it may be a sore spot for the advisor, because his source of income is gone, it’s a fact of life in the financial industry.
-Specifically, ask how the advisor feels when a client leaves so there’s not disappointment later.
+You need to ask what happens if you take your money elsewhere.
+While it may be a sore spot for the advisor because his source of income is gone, it’s a fact of life in the financial industry.
+Specifically, ask how the advisor feels when a client leaves so, there’s no disappointment later.

 Also, ask how the funds and investments are transferred when you leave.
 Is it a fairly simple and standard procedure, or is there a waiting game?

 Sometimes it is the advisor who wants out of the relationship.
 Advisors want to enjoy the relationship as much as the client does.
 If a client is a burden or has unreasonable expectations, a good advisor may exit the relationship to make room for a client he perceives may be a better fit.